5random/neu/README.md

 ## Installation

 Install [Raspberry Pi OS Lite](https://www.raspberrypi.com/documentation/computers/getting-started.html) on your Raspberry Pi.
+When installing, activate SSH; you won't need to set up Wi-Fi as it is not needed.

 Clone the repository: